gamecook/Impact-Bootstrap/readme.md

 * StartGame.wav

 ##Change Log
+**v0.5.0-alpha**

+**This is a major update due to the new build script and moving the demo games out of the bootstrap **

+* Rebuilt the build script to automate deployment on multiple platforms.
+Right now it fully supports web, chrome market and Win8.
+* Moved demo games out of `bootstrap/demos` and into the game folder.
+* You can now automatically generate a game via the ant build.
+Simply replace the name of the game in the properties file. *( I'll be adding documentation on this very soon. )*

 **v0.4.0-alpha**

 **This is a major update due to the number of classes that have been refactored **